 Financial literacy challenges confront developing economies and advanced economies alike.
 In China, for example, credit card ownership has doubled since 2011 to 16 percent (Demirguc-Kunt et al., 2015), yet only half of credit card owners can perform simple calculations related to interest.
 Credit cards are more established in the United States, where they are used by 60 percent of adults.
 But there, too, understanding of related financial concepts is rather low: just 57 percent of credit card owners correctly answer the interest question.
-As European governments face aging populations and smaller public pensions, they are calling on their citizens to take a bigger role in retirement planning.
-The data suggest they are not prepared.
-In Central and Eastern European countries, younger adults are under-saving for old age and older adults lack the financial skills needed to deal with the economic challenges of retirement.
+A retirement crisis looms in Europe as governments slash public pensions and call on their citizens to take a bigger role in retirement planning.
+They are not prepared.
+The continent is plagued by chronic under-saving for old age, especially in the East, and older adults lack the financial skills needed to deal with the economic challenges of retirement.
 The numbers in the EU as a whole are hardly more encouraging: Just 47 percent of those who do not save for old age show understanding of basic financial concepts.

-Given these risks, policymakers should build strong consumer protection regimes to safeguard citizens from financial abuse and provide a functional market environment.
-Researchers have found that financially savvy adults are, in general, less likely to default on loans and more likely to save for retirement (Lusardi and Mitchell, 2014).
-But traditional financial education can be costly and has not demonstrated clear impact.
-However, behavioral insights suggest ways to promote effective use of financial services, for example, by helping new customers use ATMs and PIN numbers and sending text messages about upcoming loan repayments or encouragement to save.
-Financial institutions must ensure that treatment of customers is fair, prudent, and responsible.
+Given these risks, policymakers should build strong consumer protection regimes to safeguard citizens from financial abuse and provide a smooth market environment.
+A research review by a team of World Bank experts found that targeted financial literacy programs that are focused on specific behaviors and populations can lead to smarter financial decisions (Miller et al., 2014).
+Researchers have also found that financially savvy adults are, in general, less likely to default on loans and more likely to save for retirement (Lusardi and Mitchell, 2014).
+Because of this, policymakers should consider providing specific financial literacy training to vulnerable groups, such as women, the poor, and adults approaching retirement.